-Vitamin C, also known as L-ascorbic acid is one of the many important antioxidants that can neutralize harmful free radicals.
+Vitamin C, also known as L-ascorbic acid is one of the many important antioxidants that can neutralise harmful free radicals.

-It’s an essential dietary component as humans are unable to synthesize vitamin C endogenously.
+It’s an essential dietary component as humans are unable to synthesise vitamin C endogenously.

 However, absorption decreases as intake increases and hence it is recommended to limit the consumption to adequate levels only.

 Also, high heat cooking or prolonged cooking time can destroy the nutrient.
 Quick heating methods like stir-fry or blanching in little water can preserve the vitamin.